 Final Fantasy XIV: Shadowbringers new races

 Shadowbringers will add the Viera as a new race to Final Fantasy XIV.
 This lithe and rabbit-eared humanoid race will be familiar to anyone who has played Final Fantasy XII or Final Fantasy Tactics Advance.
 Fran, who was one of the main party members in the former release, popped up in the recent part of the Return to Ivalice raid, suggesting that the Viera race would be coming to the game soon.
 Viera are a female-only race.

 Final Fantasy XIV: Shadowbringers new areas

-We’ve had a glimpse of two new zones you’ll be able to visit in FFXIV Shadowbringers: the Rak’tika Greatwood and Il Meng.
+At the Paris Fan Festival, we can glimpse two new zones you’ll be able to visit in Shadowbringers: the Rak’tika Greatwood and Il Meng.

-From videos released the first location is unsurprisingly a dense green forest full of spindly tree roots, old ruins, and thick bogs.
-The second is far more appealing as it contains a rich variety of strange and colourful flora, vast fields, lakes, and a grand looking building that looms over the area.
+The first new FFXIV Shadowbringers location is a dense green forest full of spindly trees, old ruins, and thick bogs.
+The second is far more appealing as it contains a rich variety of strange and colourful flora, vast fields and lakes, and a grand looking building that looms over the area.

 Final Fantasy XIV: Shadowbringers raids